All beaches

 Is Calypso a sandy beach?

-Calypso is a mixed beach located in the central region of Crete.
+Calypso is a rocky in places beach with deep blue water, in the central region of Crete.

 Is Calypso suitable for children?